 - a.
-Medieval Popular Beliefs
+Venetians & Ottomans in the Eastern Mediterranean

 - b.
-Disease in European History before 1900
+Medieval Popular Beliefs

 - c.
-Venetians & Ottomans in the Eastern Mediterranean
+Disease in European History before 1900

 HIST 350 Greece and the Balkans (Units: 3)

 History of Greece and the Balkans from the Fall of Constantinople to the present.